 Docker Service nodes create a service by running Docker containers on a pool of compute resources provided by a Docker Cluster.
+This is in contrast to Docker Task nodes that run tasks using ephemeral, non-dedicated server instances.

 Services support mapping exposed Docker container network ports to external resources.
 These ports may also be the targets of Load Balancer Nodes to provide high-throughput and high-availability services.